10up/base-php-ubuntu/README.md

-# CentOS - Base PHP
+# Base PHP

 This image is the parent for a number of downstream images that make use of PHP either as a commandline tool or for php-fpm.
-Based on CentOS 7 and CentOS 8, this image is meant to be minimal and aims to support the needs of a WordPress site.
+Based on Ubuntu 20.04, this image is meant to be minimal and aims to support the needs of a WordPress ecosystem.
+The images are offered in both x86_64 and arm64.

 ## Usage